Wind-WindKids/winding/winding.md

 ## Introduction

-Winding Markdown lets you define websites, images, slides, or 3D scenes using structured, minimal prompts.
+Winding Markdown lets you define websites, images, slides, agents, or 3D scenes using structured, minimal prompts.
 If you've ever struggled with an out-of-control image prompt, this is for you.

 ## Quick Start